 Robo-advice has been used in the US and Europe since around the time of the Global Financial Crisis, but it’s still relatively new to Australia.
 Robo-advice – or automated investment management – is generally provided online, removing the face-to-face interaction that you’d have with a traditional investment advisor.
-Robo-advisors automate many of the processes for managing investments, allowing them to provide services at a very low cost to investors.
+Robo-advisors in Australia and around the world automate many of the processes for managing investments, allowing them to provide services at a very low cost to investors.

 Most robo-advisors begin by asking you to complete an online questionnaire designed to assess your personal situation and your risk tolerance — a streamlined version of the experience you would have with a human advisor.
 Based on your answers, a robo-advisor will recommend a portfolio – usually an allocation of globally diversified, low-cost exchange-traded funds (ETFs) to suit your risk profile and investment horizon.